pauljonescodes/Rutgers-University-Presentations/Readme.md

 Overview
 --------

-This is a presentation I gave on a David Lewis paper for a metaphysics seminar at Rutgers University with Professor Barry Loewer in the Spring of 2014.
+This is a repo I use for assorted presentations.

 Quick Start
 -----------